 Employment Obligations: While on OPT, you MUST be employed to be considered to be in legal status.
 Being unemployed for more than 90 aggregate days is a violation of status.
 (See later section on what types of employment qualify as legal employment.)

-Reporting Obligations: You are required to report your employer's name, your work site address (not the corporate headquarters), employment dates and all changes in employment (end date, new start date) to the Immigration Services for Students & Scholars Office.
+Reporting Obligations: You are required to report your employer's name, your work site address (not the corporate headquarters), employment dates and all changes in employment (end date, new start date) to the International Student Services Office.
 The preferred method of reporting is by submitting the OPT Reporting Form.

-The Immigration Services for Students & Scholars Office is responsible for updating SEVIS with employment information provided by you.
+The International Student Services Office is responsible for updating SEVIS with employment information provided by you.
 However, we are not responsible for determining if you have violated your status and subsequently terminating your record.
 DHS will determine if a student has violated his or her status by exceeding the permissible unemployment time.

 Types of employment that qualify as legal employment: